Mathematics Placement Exam

 completed in a single sitting.

-Students who do well on the Math Placement Exam can move directly to the
+Students who do well on the Mathematics Placement Exam can move directly to the

 tests in a single sitting, but that is not required.
 Students who are eligible to take the